Ontario +1 289 597 8838

 The right window glass can significantly impact UV protection and fade prevention for interior furnishings.
 Low-E-coated glass filters out most UV radiation, which is responsible for fading colours in fabrics, paintings, and wood floors.

-Selecting the right window type is about both aesthetics and functionality.
-Double-hung windows, known for their traditional look, fit well with classic architectural styles.
-They offer easy maintenance due to their ability to tilt inward, making them a popular choice among homeowners.
+If you have decided to install new windows, you have likely considered both functionality and appearance.
+Double-hung windows, for example, are known for their traditional look and fit well with classic architectural style.
+They offer low maintenance due to their ability to tilt inward, making them a popular choice among homeowners.

-Casement windows hinged on the side, swing outward to open.
+Casement windows are hinged on the side and swing outward to open.
 They provide excellent ventilation and are ideal for areas where airflow is a priority.
-Their design suits modern homes well, offering a sleek look from both inside and outside.
+Their design suits modern homes well, offering a sleek appearance both inside and out.

-Sliding windows work best in spaces with limited outdoor clearance.
-They slide horizontally and are perfect for contemporary homes needing unobstructed views and ample natural light.
+Sliding windows are ideal for spaces with limited outdoor clearance.
+They slide horizontally and are perfect for contemporary homes that require unobstructed views and ample natural light.

-The right professional for window installation provides that your new windows function and are properly sealed.
+The right professional for window installation, such as HTR, ensures that your new windows function properly and are properly sealed.

 • Careful measurement;